Bedrock-OSS/bedrock-wiki/docs/blocks/fake-blocks.md

     }
   ],
   "textures": [
-    "array.broken[query.health * 1]" // Here you can calculate the health of your entity to make sure it isn't buggy.
+    "array.broken[q.health * 1]" // Here you can calculate the health of your entity to make sure it isn't buggy.
 If your entity has 10 health, leave it as it.
-If it has 20, it should be `query.health * 0.5`.
+If it has 20, it should be `q.health * 0.5`.
 If it is 40, it has to be 0.25, etc...
   ]
 }
 ```